 Rhylanor (A434934-F 2 Hi Cp 810 Im M2 VI) Date: 315-1112

-command, announced variations of the deployment.
-This included a
+announced variations of the deployment.
+This included a detachment of vessels

-seemed to be turning into a possible Imperial Intervention.
-As
+Senator's investigations seemed to be turning into a possible Imperial Intervention

-forces continued to build in the Natoko system, Natokan representatives
+As forces continued to build in the Natoko system, Natokan representatives both

-both protested the action while also calling out for allies in in
+protested the action while also calling out for allies in in comments that were